offport/AutoReporter/docs/02details.md

 **Scope validation**

-External testing was conducted remotely from Unit 42 facilities and by consultants using VPNs.
-[Client Short Name] provided Unit 42 with a range of IP addresses to be used as potential targets for testing.
-Unit 42 validated these ranges using whois data provided by the American Registry for Internet Numbers (“ARIN”).
+External testing was conducted remotely from Offport facilities and by consultants using VPNs.
+[Client Short Name] provided Offport with a range of IP addresses to be used as potential targets for testing.
+Offport validated these ranges using whois data provided by the American Registry for Internet Numbers (“ARIN”).
-Reviewing this information, Unit 42 determined that several of the IP addresses were leased from different organizations, as seen below.
+Reviewing this information, Offport determined that several of the IP addresses were leased from different organizations, as seen below.
 Clent, however, confirmed that all of these IP addresses are in scope for the assessment.

 ```bash
 for x in $(cat ept-cidrs.txt); do echo "[+]" $x; whois $x | tee -a whois-full.txt | grep -Ei 'Organization|OrgName|netname|descr|address|bal';done | tee whois.txt